RHS Growing Guides

 Preparing the Ground

 Florence fennel dislikes heavy clay and waterlogged ground.
-If your soil is unsuitable, or you’re short on space, it can be grown in large containers, at least 40cm (18in) wide, filled with multi-purpose compost.
+If your soil is unsuitable or you’re short on space, you can grow compact varieties in large containers.

 4